Skip to contents

 ...

 Lists of categorical values (character or factor) to compare.
-Can be named (e.g., "l1" = list1, "l2" = list2) to control list names.

 method

-Character vector of similarity methods.
-Choose from: "exact", "order" (default: all)
+Character vector of similarity method (default: c("exact", "order")).

 levels

-Character vector of all allowed levels for comparison
+Character vector of all allowed levels for comparison.

 ordered